Mrthomas20121-Bots/PokeBot/readme.md

 # Pokébot
-Pokébot is an all purpose pokémon discord bot to get information about ability, pokemon and more directly in the discord app.
+Pokébot is an all purpose pokémon discord bot to get info about pokemons directly in the discord app.